-Describe how the SimCenter will be implemented to meet the requirements and responsibilities in Sections II.C and II.F by providing the following information:
+Describe how the SimCenter will be implemented to meet the requirements and responsibilities in Sections II.E by providing the following information:

-- State-of-the-art analysis, which positions the vision and activities for the SimCenter as a clear departure from the state-of-the art and a value added resource for natural hazards engineering research and education. - Process for selecting software tools to develop, including community priorities.
-The Requirements Traceability Matrix will be included under the section Special Information and Supplementary Documentation. - Process for selection of software tool development teams. - Planned computational modeling and simulation software tools, educational modules, and case studies.
-For the computational modeling and simulation tool with the highest development budget in year one, describe the tool in detail and its specific software development and lifecycle management.
-Describe how this tool could be adapted to an educational module for undergraduate education and a case study. - · Plan for interface with the CI Awardee to deliver tools to the software service delivery platform. - Plan for assessing software tool quality, performance, and utilization. - User training and support services. - · Plan for annual usability study of delivered software tools. - · Education and Community Outreach Program.
+- State-of-the-art analysis, which positions the vision and activities for the SimCenter as a clear departure from the state-of-the art and a value added resource for natural hazards engineering research and education. - Process for developing and updating the Requirements Traceability Matrix during the award period.
+A preliminary Requirements Traceability Matrix must be included in the Special Information and Supplementary Documentation proposal section. - Process for selecting computational modeling and simulation tools to develop, with the process demonstrated for the selection of the year-one tools. - Process for selecting software tool development teams, including internal and external domain experts, with the process demonstrated for the selection of the year-one teams. - Process for selecting existing knowledge management and workflow productivity software tools to incorporate/adapt into SimCenter tools - Description of the year-one computational modeling and simulation software tools, educational modules, and case studies to be developed. - An example Tool-Specific Software Development and Lifecycle Management Plan (using the plan provided below in Section 16) for the proposed tool with the largest budget allocation in year one.
+Provide a detailed cost breakdown for the budget for that tool, the expected user base, and how that user base was determined. - · Process for training internal and external domain expert team members. - Plan for interface with the CI Awardee to deliver tools to the software service delivery platform, including all user manuals and documentation. - · Plan for assessing software tool quality, performance, and utilization. - Plan for sustainability of SimCenter software tools during and after the award period. - · Description of user training and user support services to be provided. - Plan for annual usability study of delivered software tools.